 - Buying and selling (e.g. eBay)

 If you don’t currently have more than one stream of income then look at where you can add a second.
-Once established you can look to add further revenue streams.
+From there you can look to add further revenue streams.
 Some will be easier than others and some will require a lot more work than others.
-It’s important to consider both risk:reward and effort:reward to ensure you are making sensible investments and also being efficient with your time.
-You don’t need to try and go from one stream to seven overnight, just take it one at a time and you’ll soon see it making an impact.
+It’s important to consider both risk/reward and effort/reward to ensure you are making sensible investments and being efficient with your time.
+You don’t need to try to go from one revenue stream to seven overnight.
+Just take it one at a time and you’ll soon see it making an impact.
 Take it to the next step by reinvesting your profits and the impact will be huge.